 OARS was established in 1969 by George and Pam Wendt and with a goal to help people of all ages enjoy “the best outdoor experience of their lives.”
 The company was selected as the first exclusively oar-powered rafting company in the Grand Canyon, and Wendt has since been awarded a Lifetime Achievement Award from the Adventure Travel Trade Association (ATTA).

-The company runs first-class rafting, sea kayaking and multi-sport (rafting / sea kayaking / hiking / biking / horseback riding) trips in Alaska, Arizona, California, Colorado, Idaho, Oregon, Utah and Wyoming as well as in Canada, Baja, Fiji and throughout South America, rendering them a diverse and accommodating force in adventure travel.
+The company runs first-class rafting, sea kayaking and multi-sport (rafting / sea kayaking / hiking / biking / horseback riding) trips in Alaska, Arizona, California, Colorado, Idaho, Oregon and Utah as well as in Canada, Baja, Fiji and throughout South America, rendering them a diverse and accommodating force in adventure travel.

 Borrowing from John Muir, “In every walk with nature one receives far more than he seeks,” OARS long ago discovered the enduring magic of classic rivers, stunning scenery and mesmerizing companionship.
 The organization continues to offer trips on some of the country’s finest rivers: the Colorado River through the Grand Canyon, Idaho’s incomparable Middle Fork Salmon and Alaska’s spectacular Tatshenshini.
 In addition, OARS specializes in family adventures with notable vacations on Utah’s Green River through Dinosaur National Monument, Oregon’s Wild and Scenic Rogue River and Idaho’s Lower Salmon River.